Kong/docs.konghq.com/app/gateway/2.7.x/plugin-development/entities-cache.md

 force Kong to request it again from the datastore.
 We refer to this process as cache invalidation.

----

 ## Cache invalidation for your entities

-If you wish that your cached entities be invalidated upon a CRUD operation rather than having to wait for them to reach their TTL, you have to follow a few steps.
+If you want your cached entities to be invalidated upon a CRUD operation rather than having to wait for them to reach their TTL, you have to follow a few steps.
 This process can be automated for most entities, but manually subscribing to some CRUD events might be required to invalidate some entities